Beehebeehe/Hangman/README.md

 # Hangman
-### C Hangman  C console Hangman game with guessing, hints, and basic logic.  ### OOP Hangman  OOP Hangman using classes, encapsulation, and modular design.  ### Python Hangman  Python Hangman with random words, hints, and simple gameplay.
+###  C console Hangman game with guessing, hints, and basic logic.
+### OOP Hangman using classes, encapsulation, and modular design.
+### Python Hangman  Python Hangman with random words, hints, and simple gameplay.